 Each Data Coordinator develops and maintains a Regional Epidemiological Workgroup (REW) to identify substance use and misuse patterns focused on the state's four prevention priorities at the regional, county, and local levels.
-Members of the REW are stakeholders that represent all twelve of the community sectors and different geographical locations within the region.
+REW members are stakeholders representing all twelve community sectors and different geographical locations in the region.
 The REW also works to identify regional data sources, data partners, and relevant risk and protective factors.
 Information related to the identification of data gaps, analysis of community resources and readiness, and collaboration on region-wide efforts comes directly from those participating in the REWs.
-A minimum of four REW meetings are conducted each year to provide recommendations and develop strong prevention infrastructure support at the regional level.
+At least four REW meetings are conducted each year to provide recommendations and develop strong prevention infrastructure support at the regional level.
+Figure 2 below shows a visual representation of the overall steps and process of creating the RNA.